The Most Beautiful Seaside Towns in America

 Kitty Hawk, North Carolina

-Located on North Carolina’s Outer Banks, this historic coastal area is best known for the Wrights Brothers first flight on Kill Devil Hills.
+Located on North Carolina's Outer Banks, this historic coastal area is best known for the Wrights Brothers' first flight on Kill Devil Hills.
 As one of the oldest communities in the Outer Banks, the original village has retained much of its charm and today remains a laid-back vacation destination.
 There are hotels, but many of the accommodations are private rentals.
-When you’ve had enough sun and surf on the beach, head to Kitty Hawk Woods, a 1,824-acre maritime forest, marsh, and scrub swamp to view the local wildlife and birds.
+When visitors have had enough sun and surf on the beach, Kitty Hawk Woods, a 1,824-acre maritime forest, marsh, and scrub swamp to view the local wildlife and birds is a must-see for anyone who loves nature.